-Atozet 10 mg/40 mg tablet, 30
+Brand name: Atozet 10 mg/40 mg TM

-What this medicine is for
+What it is used for

 Prevention of Cardiovascular Disease ATOZET is indicated in patients with coronary heart disease (CHD) and a history of acute coronary syndrome (ACS) taking their maximum tolerated dose of atorvastatin and in need of additional lowering of LDL-C in the expectation of a modest further reduction in the risk of cardiovascular events following at least one year of therapy (see Clinical Trials).
 Primary Hypercholesterolaemia ATOZET is indicated as adjunctive therapy to diet in patients with primary (heterozygous familial and non-familial) hypercholesterolaemia where use of a combination product is appropriate in those patients: - not appropriately controlled with atorvastatin or ezetimibe alone; - or already treated with atorvastatin and ezetimibe Homozygous Familial Hypercholesterolaemia (HoFH) ATOZET is indicated in patients with HoFH.
 Patients may also receive adjunctive treatments (e.g. LDL apheresis).